OWASP/www-project-mobile-top-10/2016-risks/m10-extraneous-functionality.md

 **Application Specific**

-Typically, an attacker seeks to understand extraneous functionality within a mobile app in order to discover hidden functionality in in backend systems.
+Typically, an attacker seeks to understand extraneous functionality within a mobile app in order to discover hidden functionality in backend systems.
 The attacker will typically exploit extraneous functionality directly from their own systems without any involvement by end-users.
 # Attack Vectors

 **Exploitability EASY**